 This is the day before the race, with the parade and the brake test and the water test.
 The water is in the 40s or low 50s.

 No, surely she is not one.
 Will the Judges permit Satyrs?

 It does not appear that they will.

 The cover picture is most satirical to me: the joyful silliness of the human powered race, on land, on sea and through mud, with a sailboat race in the background and Indian Island, with a crane and a military presence.
 Let’s have more more more joyful silliness.

 The Great Port Townsend Bay Kinetic Sculpture Race: https://www.ptkineticrace.org/

 This is the 2018 Race.

-For the Daily Prompt: varnish.
+For the Ragtag Daily Prompt: Satyr.